demaford/OfficeDocs-MicrosoftSearch/MicrosoftSearch/troubleshoot-servicenow-knowledge-connector.md

 The following common errors are observed while configuring the connector, or during crawling and their possible reasons.

-### 1. Not able to find ServiceNow Knowledge articles in Microsoft 365 Copilot or Microsoft Search.
+### 1. Not able to find ServiceNow Knowledge articles on Microsoft 365 Copilot or Microsoft Search.

 <details>
 <summary>(Click to expand) Follow the troubleshooting steps to identify the root cause.</summary><br>